 If you do feel overwhelmed, it’s OK to turn off your news feed for a bit.
 In the case of the pandemic, we need to know about current restrictions or guidance in order to keep us safe.
 That doesn’t mean we have to listen to every discussion about case numbers or read opinions online.

-You can decide how to access the information you need – following NHS Leeds on Twitter, for example, or watching the news once a day on your preferred TV channel.
+You can decide how to access the information you need – following NHS England on Twitter, for example, or watching the news once a day on your preferred TV channel.

 When it comes to general news stories, it’s true we can feel we’re missing out if we can’t join in a conversation or have no idea what everyone is Tweeting about.
 Again, you can decide how, when and how often to have the news in your life and whether you need to take a break.